DevExpress/devextreme-demos/JSDemos/Demos/Toast/Stack/description.md

 ## Specify Direction

-Choose between regular options or options with a 'reverse' postfix, to specify the `direction` field.
-The difference between these options is the following:
+The `direction` field values can be regular and reverse.
+For example, *'up'* and *'up-reverse'*.

 - *'up'*
-The second and subsequent toasts push the first toast upwards.
+Subsequent toasts push the previous toast upwards.

 - *'up-reverse'*
 Toasts stack on top of each other.